Skip to content

 Problem formulation

+Kolmogorov's insight was that instead of checking continuity directly, we could look at the moments of increments.
 For a process XtX_t, if we can show that for some p>0p > 0 and α>0\alpha > 0:

-E{ρ(Xs,Xt)}acstd+b,s,tRd,\begin{equation*}E \left\{ \rho \left(X_s, X_t\right) \right\}^a \leq c|s-t|^{d+b}, \quad s, t \in \mathbb{R}^d,\end{equation*}
+E{ρ(Xs,Xt)}acstd+b,s,tRd,\begin{equation*}\mathbb{E} \left\{ \rho \left(X_s, X_t\right) \right\}^a \leq c|s-t|^{d+b}, \quad s, t \in \mathbb{R}^d,\end{equation*}

 Then under mild additional conditions, the process has a continuous modification.